When it comes to affordable streaming treadmills, NordicTrack’s New EXP 10i is one of the top contenders in its class.

 Most home treadmills are packing motors somewhere in the 2 – 4 HP range (and we’re talking DC motors here; there are some home models with AC motors, but those are usually found on the commercial grade treadmills).

-The only thing that isn’t especially impressive in this category is the size of this treadmill’s rollers.
+Something that isn’t especially impressive in this category is the size of this treadmill’s rollers.

 At only 1.9″, the rollers on the 10i are a little small compared to other treadmills of similar quality.